DONALD TRUMP: A FASCIST BY ANY OTHER NAME

 But all the essential ingredients are there: ugly ultra-nationalism that seeks to correct perceived humiliation, xenophobia and demonization of the Other, exaltation of the great leader, fetishization of violence ("Knock the crap out of him, I'll pay the legal fees"), contempt for democracy ("We should just cancel the election and give it to Trump"), enthusiasm for military aggression ("I'd bomb the shit out of 'em"), and a populism tinged with anti-Semitism.

 Trump's final campaign ad employed (barely) coded Jew-baiting in displaying the image of George Soros as the symbol of Wall Street greed—but he then stacked his cabinet with figures from Goldman Sachs.
 This only indicates the arrogance of his fascistic propaganda methods.
 This is also seen in the lie techniques straight out of the Joseph Goebbels playbook—the brazen inventing of fictional terrorist attacks, while portraying any less than thoroughly cheer-leading media as "fake news."

 There are some obvious divergences from the classical fascist model.
-Unlike Hitler and Mussolini, Trump built no paramilitary movement before taking power—although right-wing militias may yet be co-opted by his machine.
+Unlike Hitler and Mussolini with their Brown Shirts and Black Shirts, Trump built no paramilitary movement before taking power—although right-wing militias may yet be co-opted by his machine.
 And the US remains a federal system, which will provide some breaks on the march toward absolute power.